WTNLXTBL/WTNLXTBL/README.md

-- 👋 Hi, I’m @WTNLXTBL
+Hi, I’m @WTNLXTBL, a student from China
-- 👀 I’m interested in ...
+I’m interested in programming
-- 🌱 I’m currently learning ...
+I’m currently learning shell
-- 💞️ I’m looking to collaborate on ...
+You can find on Telegram.
-- 📫 How to reach me ...
+link: t.me/WTNLXTBL

 <!---
 WTNLXTBL/WTNLXTBL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.